St Petroc’s Curriculum Statement

 At St Petroc’s, learning is underpinned by a joy-filled and aspirational curriculum enabling us to care, share and grow together.
 All members of our school seek to grow compassion for ourselves and others, develop our critical thinking skills and foster a joy and love for learning.
 We believe that a curriculum which has a strong foundation in promoting emotional resilience, self-regulation, tolerance and openness surrounding mental health is the key to raising aspirations and will enable children to be satisfied and happy adults in our ever changing and challenging society.

-As a school community, we immerse ourselves in Relevant, Engaging, Authentic Learning projects which start with a launch day.
-These launch days are an opportunity to get a taster and feel for a project, dipping our toes in before we get really stuck in and begin to explore all the different aspects of a theme!
-The launch days often involve dressing up- which our teachers get very excited about!
+As a school community, we immerse ourselves in Relevant, Engaging, Authentic Learning projects which start with a launch day to hook us in.
+Launch days are an opportunity to get a taster and feel for a project, dipping our toes in before we get really stuck in and begin to explore all the different aspects of a theme- we might become explorers, authors, scientists, time travellers and artists!
 Lots of questions are generated during and following these days as our curiosity builds with each activity, these questions help our teachers shape our learning journey.
 Adults and children get excited about subjects as demonstrated by the enthusiasm of our Curriculum Champions.